Kishanjvaghela/menti-ans-demo/README.md

 # menti-ans-demo

-Command line helper to get all answers of menti questions.
+Command line helper to get all answers of Menti / Mentimeter questions.

 ## Steps